OpenCEHardware/ScaleCore-V/docs/block/microarchitecture/alu.md

 - **Data Interface**: The module uses a ready-valid handshake protocol for data communication, with input (`valid_i`, `ready_o`) and output (`valid_o`, `ready_i`) signals facilitating the exchange of data between the ALU and other stages of the pipeline.
 The ALU receives operand data through the `alu_data` structure and outputs the results through `commit_data`.

-  - **First Stage - Bitwise Setup**: This stage (`hsv_core_alu_bitwise_setup`) handles the initial processing of input operands, preparing them for further arithmetic and bitwise operations.
+  - **First Stage - Bitwise Operations and Setup**: This stage (`hsv_core_alu_bitwise_setup`) handles the initial processing of input operands, preparing them for further arithmetic and bitwise operations.
 Key functions include:
       - **Logical Operations**: Implements AND, OR, XOR, and PASS operations based on control signals (PASS = no logical operation needed).
       - **Shift Operations**: Prepares data for left and right shifts, including sign-extended shifts and zero extensions.
       - **Setup for Arithmetic Operations**: Prepares operands for addition, extending them to accommodate sign bits or applying negation as required.